aiamlucas/zonoteka-workshops/ffglitch-part-02/README.md

 # Codecs and Glitching

-Every codec is essentially a unique algorithm designed to encode and compress data, whether it’s visual, audio, or otherwise.
+Every codec is essentially a algorithm designed to encode/decode and compress data, whether it’s visual, audio, or otherwise.
 While many codecs share similar principles—such as reducing spatial and temporal redundancy—each codec is built with specific instructions and strategies tailored for its particular purpose.

 In the first part of this tutorial, we focused on **JPEG** and **MJPEG**.
 MJPEG applies JPEG compression to each frame independently, without considering the motion or context of surrounding frames, making it simpler to manipulate but limited in functionality.

-Now, we’ll explore **MPEG-4**, a more advanced codec developed specifically for video.
+Now, we’ll explore **MPEG-4**, a more complex codec developed specifically for video.
 Unlike MJPEG, MPEG-4 efficiently compresses video by analyzing changes across frames, storing only the differences rather than treating each frame independently.
 This added complexity introduces elements like motion vectors and different types of keyframes, which encode movement and changes over time.

 Because each codec has a unique design, the possibilities for glitching are different too.
 JPEG glitches focus on static pixel data, while MPEG-4 glitches allow for the manipulation of movement and relationships between frames, enabling dynamic, sequence-based glitches.